 Means harmony.
 As an old saying goes: “There is no virtue greater than harmony (德莫大於和, dé mò dà yú hé).”
 It is a crucial element from the personal level all the way to the entire cosmos.
 So, one should live a peaceful life without enmity.
 If family members are in harmony, the family will be filled with love and vitality, and all things will go well.

 8. 平 (píng)

 Denotes equality, which is one of the important elements in our lives.
-It is also the foundation of a fair society that everyone has the opportunity to reach his full potential.
+It is also the foundation of a fair society where everyone has the opportunity to reach his full potential.
 As Confucius said: “Inequality rather than want is the cause of trouble (不患寡而患不均, bù huàn guǎ ér huàn bù jun).”
-If one wants to have true happiness and wellbeing, he should attach much importance to the virtue of equality.
+If one wants to have true happiness and well-being, he should attach much importance to the virtue of equality.
 One should not be greedy, and should not take advantage of anyone else in his daily life.

 In the Three Principles of the People, the founding father of the Republic of China, Dr. Sun Yat-sen, especially advocated these eight cardinal virtues and referred to them as the inherent morality of the Chinese nation.

 In Taiwan, many schools and streets are named after the above eight virtues, and many public schools have their classes named with these eight characters.
 At school, students are reminded of the importance of the Eight Cardinal Virtues through ethics classes.